KMouris/Python-Course-Project/README.md

 **return:** None

-## raster_calculations.py
+## array_calculations.py
+File where `ArrayCalculations` class is stored.
+This class is for mathematical operations on arrays to calculate snow depths.
-File where `RasterCalculations` class is stored which provides following methods:
+It provides the following methods:

 ### `__init__()`